Disease

 3. 3

-Rinse the remaining firm, pale bulbs gently under lukewarm water to remove residual soil and rot debris.
+Rinse the remaining firm, pale bulbs gently under lukewarm water to remove residual soil and any rot debris clinging to their surfaces.

 4. 4

-Allow the healthy bulbs to air-dry on a paper towel for a few hours before repotting, which helps any minor cut or damaged surfaces callous over.
+Allow the healthy bulbs to air-dry on a paper towel for a few hours before repotting, which helps any minor cut or damaged surfaces callous over and resist reinfection.

 5. 5

-Repot into a clean container with drainage holes, using fresh, well-draining mix (potting soil amended with extra perlite), and water lightly to settle the mix without soaking it.
+Repot into a clean container with drainage holes, using fresh, well-draining mix — standard potting soil amended with extra perlite — and water lightly just to settle the mix without soaking it.

 6. 6

-Resume a check-before-watering schedule and monitor closely over the following weeks for new shoots, which indicate the surviving bulbs are recovering.
+Resume a check-before-watering schedule and monitor closely over the following weeks for new shoots, which indicate the surviving bulbs are recovering rather than continuing to decline.

 Prevention

-• Always use pots with drainage holes for Oxalis
+• Always use pots with drainage holes for Oxalis, no exceptions

 • Reduce watering to a bare minimum during dormancy, when the plant has no leaves using water

-• Remember that a leafless, dormant bulb needs almost no water at all, so let soil condition rather than the calendar decide whether to water during that resting phase
+• Let soil condition rather than the calendar decide whether to water during the resting phase

 • Empty any saucer under the pot promptly after water drains through